Synthetic-Physiology-Lab/biopoint/README.md

 # Scripts

+&#128308; Link all folders to the respective Figure (manuscript should be mature enough by now)

 * `multi_particle_nucleus`: Phase-separation of nuclear particles.

-  U+1F534 TODO: explain the folder structure, clean up files that are not needed (mp4s, lammps output, RDF output etc)
+  &#128308; TODO: explain the folder structure, clean up files that are not needed (mp4s, lammps output, RDF output etc)
 * `indentation`:

-  U+1F534 What is the folder here good for?
+  &#128308; What is the folder here good for?
 Clean up output that is not needed
 * `uq`:

-  U+1F534 add documentation how to run the scripts (which order).
+  &#128308; add documentation how to run the scripts (which order).
 The script was wrong, please make sure that the results in the paper are correct (polynomial order 2 but 4 in the paper)
 * `optimization`:

-  U+1F534 Explain scripts (which order to run), add reference to Hobson paper here in README
+  &#128308; Explain scripts (which order to run), add reference to Hobson paper here in README
 * `patterns`:

-U+1F534
+   &#128308; Explain scripts.
 * `spreading`:

-U+1F534 Explain scripts.
+   &#128308; Explain scripts.
 I could run the code out of the box but here actually another version of LAMMPS-SEM should be used, right?
 I.e., the migration version instead of the proliferation version

 ## Citation